shreevatsa/sanskrit/README.md

     identifier.IdentifyFromLines(verse_lines)

-returns a list of MetrePatterns that the verse might be in.
+returns a list of MatchResults that the verse might be in.

 (The reason for using verse_lines rather than a single blob of text is to enable detection of partial matches: if there are metrical errors in the verse, but